 Visas are NOT required for U.S. citizens.
-However, your passport must be valid for through the return date from Peru.
-Many countries are starting to require that passports are valid for at least six months following the return date, but this is not yet the case with Peru.
+However, your passport must be valid for at least six months following the return date from Peru.
 Additionally, the VISIONS office needs to receive a copy of your valid passport as soon as possible, as it is required for booking our tickets to Machu Picchu.
 It must be a clear copy, and black & white is preferred instead of color.
 Mail, fax, or email the copy to our office.

 If you need a new passport, don’t delay!
 Processing for youth can take longer than adults, and you should pay for expedited processing if the trip date is less than two months away.
 U.S. citizens can hire a processing company (www.passportvisaexpress as an example), or do it yourself through the State Department (link here).

 - In addition to taking your passport to the program, please take a photocopy of the 2-page spread that includes your picture.
 Our leaders collect passports and photocopies for safekeeping during the program.